SmartDraw lets you create as big of a diagram as you need to display the information you want.

 While SmartDraw has pages that can be added, these pages are meant to divide the diagram into distinct sections and are not the same as a printed page.

 So while the diagram you create is technically on one page, when it comes to printing it may take several pages to show your diagram at full scale.

-Here's an org chart on a single SmartDraw page showing how many 8.5"x11" pages in landscape format it would take to print at actual size:
+Here's a partial view of big org chart showing how many 8.5"x11" pages in landscape format it would take to print at actual size:

 To see what your diagram will look like once printed, use our print preview.
-Go to the Home tab and click on Print.
+Go to the File tab and click on Print.

-With a larger diagram, the scaling needed to reduce your diagram to a single page may make your text too small to read.
+You can choose Print on One Page to make your diagram, no matter how large, fit on a single page.
+However, the scaling needed to reduce your diagram to a single page may make your text too small to read.

 There are a few things that you can try to reduce the size of your diagram to make it fit better.